Namadu7/pbseqtool/README.md

 - Convert bseqs from one game to another (aside from the specific BD/SP case listed above).
 - Add new assets to a game or edit them, whether they be particles, models, sounds, etc.
 - Provide a GUI for editing sequences.
+- Work with sequence files that may be used for demos or cutscenes.
+These use different sets of commands that I am not familiar with.
 - Help you survive a zombie apocalypse (unless you're WAY more resourceful than I am, I guess).